alextoughg/alextoughg.github.io/_pages/about.md

 social: false
 ---

-¡Hola!
-I am a PhD student in the Department of Hispanic Languages and Literatures at the [University of Pittsburgh](https://www.hispanic.pitt.edu).
-I am interested in representations of violence in contemporary Venezuelan narrative and poetry.
-Earlier, I received an MA in Hispanic Linguistics as well as a BS in Computer Science and Spanish from the University of Toronto.
+Alex Tough is a PhD student in the Department of Hispanic Languages and Literatures at the [University of Pittsburgh](https://www.hispanic.pitt.edu) where he specializes in Latin American Literature.
+Originally from Canada, he became passionate about contemporary Venezuelan narrative and poetry after residing in the country during a hiatus in his undergraduate studies in Computer Science.
+His research interests are at the intersection of biopolitics, postmodernism and metamodernism in Venezuelan literature during the Chávez regime.
+He is the recipient of an Arts and Science Fellowship, as well as the Gaspar Otálora Memorial Prize, both from the University of Toronto.

-You can find my most recent CV [here](/assets/pdf/CV.pdf) and my Google Scholar [here](https://scholar.google.com/citations?hl=en&user=EBlxkvcAAAAJ&view_op=list_works&gmla=AJsN-F5sf6bSsExlqFDexf3Wy8UXoBxkmKjJVmtMP4957U75fi9ZlfdCnf_vUF0PUnbUkFCWbSyIw_edNhUVMCYWMRpMQM6K-88dp5zuG9PIA0ubgRL81_4).
-Feel free to reach out to me at alt159 **at** pitt dot edu. *Pitt students: please use Canvas Inbox to reach me for course-related matters.*
+You can find his most recent CV [here](/assets/pdf/CV.pdf) and his Google Scholar [here](https://scholar.google.com/citations?hl=en&user=EBlxkvcAAAAJ&view_op=list_works&gmla=AJsN-F5sf6bSsExlqFDexf3Wy8UXoBxkmKjJVmtMP4957U75fi9ZlfdCnf_vUF0PUnbUkFCWbSyIw_edNhUVMCYWMRpMQM6K-88dp5zuG9PIA0ubgRL81_4).
+Feel free to reach out to him at alt159 **at** pitt dot edu.